agnellogeorgedsouza/wordpresslms/wordpressElearning/wp-content/plugins/smart-slider-3/readme.txt

 * German (de_DE) 90%
 * Hungarian (hu_HU) 85%
 * Spanish (es_ES) 99%

-#### Sample Sliders in Free version
-* **[Full-width Slider](http://smartslider3.com/free-full-width/):** This sample slider presents you a simple image slider with heading and read more button on it.
-It could be great for presenting your latest blog posts.
-Presented features: [full-width responsive mode](http://smartslider3.com/tag/full-width/), [mobile touch](http://smartslider3.com/tag/mobile-touch/), [keyboard navigation](http://smartslider3.com/tag/keyboard-navigation/), arrow control, bullet control, heading layer, button layer, image layer and horizontal slider animation.
-* **[Layer Slider](http://smartslider3.com/free-layers/):** This sample slider shows you an example, how can you build different layouts with layers, styles and fonts.
-You can use it as a template where every slide represent a different use-case: portfolio slide, blog post slide, YouTube slide and heading slide.
-Presented features: [boxed slider](http://smartslider3.com/tag/boxed/), [mobile touch](http://smartslider3.com/tag/mobile-touch/), [keyboard navigation](http://smartslider3.com/tag/keyboard-navigation/), arrow control, bullet control, heading layer, button layer, image layer, YouTube layer, video, custom typography and crossfade slider animation.
-* **[Slider with Static Slide](http://smartslider3.com/free-static/):** This aproach is perfect if you have high quality images and you would like to create an exceptional image slider with static slide overlay.
-It allows you to display the same slide template over the images.
-Presented features: [boxed slider](http://smartslider3.com/tag/boxed/), [mobile touch](http://smartslider3.com/tag/mobile-touch/), [keyboard navigation](http://smartslider3.com/tag/keyboard-navigation/), static slide, heading layer, button layer, arrow control, bullet control and horizontal slider animation.
-* **[Thumbnail Slideshow](http://smartslider3.com/free-thumbnail/):** You can use thumbnails and background images to present your photos in a slider.
-Your visitors can easily pick the right slide on the thumbnail bar for quick navigation.
-This is how every image slideshow should work.
-Presented features: [boxed slider](http://smartslider3.com/tag/boxed/), [horizontal mobile touch](http://smartslider3.com/tag/mobile-touch/),[image thumbnail control](http://smartslider3.com/tag/thumbnail/), responsive scale down and several background animations.

 == Installation ==
 [Check our official documentation for more information](http://doc.smartslider3.com)